The Meta- Turn has Come Full Circle

 The prefix “meta-” (variously denoting change, beyond, above, etc.) has many vital uses that coalesce with the advent of metamodernity.
 The concepts of “metacognition” (thinking about thinking) and “metanoia” (to change one’s mind) are central to intellectual revolution.
 “Meta-analysis” reveals unknown common truths across conceptually related studies, providing a ‘big picture’ perspective and quality control.
 The study of “metaphysics” as social humanism reclaims it as a ‘philosophy of first principles,’ and highlights the distinction between physical and social science.
 Marx’s notion of “metabolic rift” theorizes the entropy of ecological and social systems under capitalism, granting us the necessary foresight to prevent such dehumanizing decay.

-As a novel enterprise, TATO aims to be the superlative “meta-” think tank to apply these insights, helping to coordinate epistemic communities and solving fundamental contradictions at an abstract level.
+As a novel enterprise, TATO aims to be a “meta-” think tank to apply these sorts of insights, helping to coordinate epistemic communities and solving fundamental contradictions at an abstract level.
 Many conventional think tanks are demonstrably partial and have been increasingly corporatized under neoliberalism, undermining their function as progenitors of objective thought.
 Our role is in part to compel corporate social responsibility in the marketplace of ideas, with a program of capitalist “absolution” as a system-wide process of truth and reconciliation.

 For a great cinematic introduction to metamodernism with respect to art and culture, watch this video:

 The Abs-Tract Organization is a nascent research network, highlighting the utility of abstraction as a critical perspective and knowledge representation framework.